submarineswaps/swaps-service/docs/chain_swap_script.md

 # Chain Swap Script

-The on-chain swap script for Orion defines how the tokens are sent to be compensated for the payment of an off-chain invoice.
+The on-chain swap script defines how the tokens are sent to be compensated for the payment of an off-chain invoice.

 ## Pseudocode